Victoria and Esquimalt Police Board

 The role of the Victoria and Esquimalt Police Board is to provide civilian oversight to the activities of the Victoria Police Department, on behalf of the residents of Esquimalt and Victoria.

-1. Employer of all sworn and civilian members of the department
+1. Employ all sworn and civilian members of the department

 2. Provide financial oversight for the department